Waitara Branch: Closure and preservation

 In 1999, Tranz Rail announced that the Waitara Branch, along with the Hautapu-Cambridge section of the Cambridge Branch railway, were to close.
 After the AFFCO freezing works had closed, there was little prospect of much new freight traffic being on offer.
 On 25 May 1999 the Waitara Railway Preservation Society was formed with the aim to save the line.
 This goal was finally achieved in 2001 when the line was purchased with the help of grants from the Taranaki Electricity Trust and the TSB Community Trust.

 Since that time passenger services have resumed and work is being done to rehabilitate the line.
 The former Tahora railway station building has been relocated to the site of the former Waitara Road station and various carriages, locomotives and other rolling stock is being restored to operational standards for use on the line.
+The former port sidings have been removed as part of a riverside redevelopment, shortening the branch to 7.03 km in length.

 Other railway buildings

 Aside from the railway proper, other railway buildings still exist in the vicinity.
 The former Sentry Hill goods shed is still extant a short distance from where it originally stood.
 It is visible behind the Lepperton Tennis Club courts on Manutahi Road, which has been there since the 1950s.
-In Waitara, two-thirds of the former Midhurst railway station sits on Memorial Place next to the War Memorial Hall.
+In Waitara, two-thirds of the former Midhirst railway station sits on Memorial Place next to the War Memorial Hall.
 By the river mouth, the former north signal box from Stratford was relocated to Waitara in 1960 as a clubhouse for the Waitara Boating Club.